 While you may be inclined to believe that a firm polyurethane product will last longer, what you really need to examine is the density it features.
 If you find a mattress with a great, low price but no mention of density, there’s a good shot that it won’t last long.

-While, in general, polyfoam doesn’t feature impressive durability, there are exceptions to the rule.
+There are always exceptions to the rule.
 A good rule-of-thumb to follow as you analyze densities in the support layers to determine a potential good match follows:

 One-sided mattresses- 1.8 lbs./ft³